-- Distance Learning – Prepares educators, instructional designers, and trainers to effectively use and develop resources for distance learning.
+- Online and Distance Learning Development – Prepares educators, instructional designers, and trainers to effectively use and develop resources for online and distance learning.

-- Graphic Applications – Prepares educators, instructional designers, and trainers to design digital media for instruction.
+- Graphic Applications – Prepares educators, instructional designers, and trainers to design digital media, simulations, and 3D animation for instruction.

-- Multimedia – Prepares educators, instructional designers, and trainers to design video and interactive multimedia for instruction.
+- Multimedia – Prepares educators, instructional designers, and trainers to design video, graphics, and interactive multimedia for instruction.

 - Technology Integration in Education – Prepares educators for using technology in the classroom.

-- Training Development – Prepares educators, instructional designers, and trainers for designing and managing instructional development projects.
+- Workplace Learning and Performance – Prepares educators, instructional designers, and trainers for designing and managing training and performance improvement projects.
 For Gainful Employment Disclosure, visit wiu.edu/grad/gainfulemployment.

 For admissions process and general program information, contact Admissions, Western Illinois University–Quad Cities, 3300 River Drive, Moline, IL 61265, (309) 762-1495, WIU-QC-Admissions@wiu.edu, wiu.edu/qc.